 The difference between proofreading and editing Submission Guidelines

 - Ensure pages are numbered and include a word count

 - Printed on one side of A4 only

-- Include a brief letter detailing any specific questions about your manuscript if you wish.
+- A brief letter detailing any specific questions about your manuscript if you wish.

 - Manuscripts submitted with 1.5 spacing or 11 point typeface will be charged at a higher rate.

-- Fees are generally based on 350 words per page.
+- Fees are based on 350 words per page.

 Our proofreaders/Editors work for major publishing houses including: Macmillan, Penguin, Cambridge University Press, Bloomsbury, HarperCollins, Transworld, Hodder etc.